Sibyx/django_api_forms/docs/install.md

 # Installation

 Library is published on PyPi index as [django-api-forms](https://pypi.org/project/django-api-forms/).
-You can add it to your project using your favourite package manager.
+You can add it to your project using your favorite package manager.
 Few examples:

 ```shell
 # Using pip